davepagurek/SE-Notes/se380/02 modelling.md

 **Expect at least one question like this on the midterm**

 ## Generalizing
-Generalizing, an important calss of systems have models of the form:
+Generalizing, an important class of systems have models of the form:

 $$\begin{align}
 \dot{x} &= f(x, u), & f: \mathbb{R}^n \times \mathbb{R}^m \rightarrow \mathbb{R}^n\\